 1) Niagara Falls

 Who doesn’t love waterfalls?
 I would love to visit the Canadian side of the Niagara Falls and possibly take a helicopter ride over Niagara Falls.
-Here is the best way to explore the area if you only have one day at Niagara Falls.

 2) Nova Scotia